 Relaxing At Our Beach Front Villa

-A little more in tune with nature than Hurawalhi, our beach front villa included a small plunge pool, a comfortable seating area, and even a jacuzzi on the roof!
+A little more in tune with nature than Hurawalhi, our beachfront villa included a small plunge pool, a comfortable seating area, and even a jacuzzi on the roof!
 Our thatched roof villa was surrounded by tropical greenery and felt entirely private.
-I was also happy for the extra space in the villa, as it did rain a bit during our stay.
-I did not feel as “stuck” inside because we had the extra space.
+I was also happy with the extra space in the villa, as it did rain a bit during our stay.
+I did not feel “stuck” inside because we had the extra space.

 Check out our Video about the Outrigger Maldives beachfront villa:

 When choosing a resort in the Maldives, it’s important to choose one with great food.
 It’s not as though it is possible to pop out and explore the local dining scene.
 We ate all of our meals at the Outrigger at Blue Salt, their all-day dining option.

 In the morning, Blue Salt had a small breakfast buffet, mostly with pastries and fresh juices.
 But, it was nice to order from an a la carte menu rather than be limited to a buffet.
 I am just a big fan of fresh made-to-order dishes at breakfast.
 In addition, Blue Salt served breakfast each day with sparkling wine and a Bloody Mary bar!
 Yes, I was in a bit of heaven.